-Creating a Campaign Manager Contract
+Campaign Manager Contract -Why You Need One.

 Why and How to Make a Campaign Manager Contract

+A campaign manager contract is a important a step to write and sign before you start.
 Whether you are a candidate who decided to run for office and you quickly found out that you couldn’t do it alone or you are a campaign staffer hired to work on a campaign and you want to make sure you know your compensation, having a campaign manager contract or other agreements is critical.
 As the days get longer and the campaign picks up, it’s easy to forget to formalize the campaign manager and campaign staff roles.
 Make sure you have a campaign manager contract or campaign staff letter of agreement.
 Whether you are a staffer for a candidate, a treasurer, or you fill another role, you want to make sure you put it in writing.

 Start from the beginning